 MassHealth Dental: The Comprehensive Guide

 MassHealth is one of the premier and most widely-used healthcare providers in the state of Massachusetts.
 In fact, it is one of the nation’s first statewide guaranteed healthcare coverage options.
 Thanks to a healthcare reform law passed in 2006, MassHealth established comprehensive healthcare (including dental care) for practically all residents of Massachusetts.
+Dr. Dental has multiple locations and dentists that take Masshealth for your convenience.

 About MassHealth Dental